4 Major Scales and Keys

 - Each key is a fifth lower.

-- A fifth below E-flat is A-flat.
+- A fifth below E is A.

-- Each key adds a flat.
+- Each key adds a flat or removes a sharp.

-- C (no sharps, no flats) moves counterclockwise to C-flat major (7 flats).
+- C (no sharps, no flats) moves counterclockwise to C flat major (7 flats).

 - Each key is a fifth lower.